BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 the BioStudies Accession number, DOI, and ORCID.
 ISA-Tab [@RoccaSerra2009] is mentioned as format, along with the more general CSV, TSV, and JSON.
 Datasets have already been indexed by Google Dataset Search (although it is unclear if this is functional) and Wikidata.
-Ontologies that were mentioned enclude the Chemical Entities of Biological Interest [@deMatos2010], Gene Ontology, and Experimental Factor Ontology (EFO) [@Malone2010].
+Ontologies that were mentioned include the Chemical Entities of Biological Interest [@deMatos2010], Gene Ontology, and Experimental Factor Ontology (EFO) [@Malone2010].

 ### FIP reflection